maschad/pree/README.md

   - Filter by process, port, or address
   - Port availability checking
   - Socket binding verification
+  - **Note**: Some examples may require elevated privileges to see all sockets

 - **Network Change Detection**
   - Interface change monitoring